Partner

 • The use of trusts including creation, administration and termination

-• Declarations of Trusts
+• Declarations of Trust

 • Administering estates, including those with foreign elements and/or agricultural or business assets

-• Powers of attorney for property and finances as well as health and welfare, together with powers of attorney for business owners.
+• Powers of attorney for property and finances as well as health and welfare, together with powers of attorney for business owners

 Experience Highlights